d-Nic/Gamedev.js-Survey/questions-2024.md

-# Gamedev.js Survey: State of Web Game Development in 2023
+# Gamedev.js Survey: State of Web Game Development in 2024

 Thank you for taking part in the Survey and answering questions!
-It should take no more than 15-20 minutes, and will greatly help us evaluate the current state of Web Game Development.
-It's open between December 8th and 22nd, and we plan on sharing the results publicly at the end of the first week of 2024.
-Make sure to visit [gamedevjs.com/survey/2023](https://gamedevjs.com/survey/2023/) for more details.
+It should take no more than 20 minutes, and will greatly help us evaluate the current state of Web Game Development.
+It's open between OPENING_DATE and CLOSING_DATE, and we plan on sharing the results publicly PUBLISHING_DATE.
+Make sure to visit [gamedevjs.com/survey/2024](https://gamedevjs.com/survey/2024/) for more details.

 This survey is anonymous, and by (optionally) leaving your email address at the very end of it, you agree to take part in the prize giveaway ($500 cash total to 10 lucky participants, $50 each), being emailed with the results, and notified when we repeat the survey next year.